SHEA Mentorship Program – Applications Open! Apply when Registering for SHEA Spring.

 Apply to become a Mentor or Mentee when you register to attend the SHEA Spring Conference.

-New this year: Mentor and Mentee Levels!
-We now have a 2-tier approach to being a mentor or mentee to help better chose what you are comfortable identifying as.
+We have a 2-tier approach to being a mentor or mentee to help better chose what you are comfortable identifying as.

 - Mid-Career Mentor: In practice for 5-7 years.
 Still new in their career but willing to mentor those who are just starting (1-2 years) in the field.